Atropine Therapy For Myopia Management

 The typical methods for managing myopia are eyeglasses and contact lenses.
 Prescription glasses and contacts correct refractive errors by directing light to focus on the retina, mimicking the natural eye process.
 In certain cases, procedures such as LASIK or PRK may be performed to correct vision surgically.

-In recent years, atropine therapy has been shown to significantly improve vision in myopia patients by suppressing its progression.
+In recent years, atropine therapy has been shown to significantly improve vision in myopia patients by slowing down its progression.
 Doctors like our optometric team now offer atropine therapy as an option for those with nearsightedness, including children as young as age 5.

 What Is Atropine Therapy?